-Note, we often refer to FY18 and FY19.
+Note, we often refer to FY19 and FY20.
 FY is short for ‘fiscal year’ or financial year, which is different from a standard calendar year.
 Bet Ha’am starts the fiscal year on July 1 each year and ends the year on June 30 of the following year.
-The most recent fiscal year began on July 1, 2018 and will end June 30, 2019.
+The most recent fiscal year began on July 1, 2019 and will end June 30, 2020.

 There are sets of documents:

-- Summary of FY19 (pending): This package includes the current year’s standard monthly financial package, the documentation reviewed by the finance committee and board.
-It is prepared after each month’s end.
-There is a short, written summary about the health of our financial operations before the financial reports.
+- Monthly Summary for FY20: In the expanding boxes below, you will find a standard monthly financial package, which is the documentation reviewed by the finance committee and board.
+There is a short, written summary about the health of our financial operations following the links to the financial reports.
 We do not prepare a monthly report for the first two months of the fiscal year (July and August) as there is minimal meaningful detail during the summer.

-We have completed ten months of this fiscal year.
+We have completed four months of the fiscal year.

 P&L: The P&L is on a modified cash/accrual basis.
 On the income portion, for the most part, amounts shown are the cash received for the current fiscal year.
 Billed but not paid amounts are not recorded.
-Primarily, the items that have outstanding billed amounts are school fees and dinners, dues and rental income.
+Primarily, the items that have outstanding billed amounts are school fees and dinners, machazit hashekel (count me for membership) and nediv lev (gifts from the heart) and rental income.
 On the expense portion, most recurring monthly items, including payroll, are posted when paid.
 We pay all of our bills as soon as they are received and have no long-term contracts (except for employment).
-Program expense, most maintenance expenses and any other significant expenses are adjusted to the proper fiscal year.
+Program expense, most maintenance expenses, and any other significant expenses are adjusted to the proper fiscal year.

 Balance Sheet: All checking/savings amounts are accurate.
-Of most interest, the top portion (lines 8 to 69) present the bank, individual fund and investment account balances.
-The mortgage balance (ZERO) is on line 108 and outstanding pledge balance is on line 73.
+Of most interest, the top portion (lines 8 to 69) present the bank, individual fund, and investment account balances.
+The mortgage balance (ZERO) is on line 109 and outstanding pledge balance is on line 73.

-The operating cash position of $209,847 is $12,746 less than last year at this time.
+The operating cash position of $253,262 is $36,149 more than last year at this time.
 (Operating means funds for our day-to-day operating expenses.
 It doesn’t include capital campaign or restricted funds.)
+Again, I attribute this positive event to the earlier mentioned machazit and nediv lev income and to paying the pension monthly.
+This is the second highest month-end cash position since I have been keeping records (July 2006)!
 In general, since most of the income arrives at the beginning of the fiscal year and the expenses are spread throughout the year, I would expect the cash position to decrease a bit as the year progresses.